*Before the Internet

 At the age of 11, I watched the premiere of Saturday Night Live.
 I would go on to follow the series for the next two decades and saw it go through phases of innovation, imitation, leadership, downfall and the futile chase to recover its founding magic.
 It has become exactly what it once mocked.

-I do remember having that clean hard drive of a young kid too, where the things your older siblings say, do and like make a long-lasting impression.
-I had full recall of entire skits.
+I also carried the clean hard drive of a young kid, where the things your older siblings say, do and like leave long-lasting impressions.
+I had full recall of entire sketches.

 We were all aware of irreverent humor in my house growing up.
 Mad magazine was happening.
 “Monty Python” was big.
 Woody Allen, ditto.
 Amazingly, I was permitted to subscribe to National Lampoon.
 Our Dad, a huge Johnny Carson fan, had cut his teeth on Captain Billy’s Whiz Bang.
 All in all, I wasn’t too young.